 Another character-driven, well-plotted mystery that makes for a propulsive listen.
 These Canadian procedurals center the investigative team of detective Esa Khattak and his assistant Rachel Getty, who are often called upon to investigate crimes in the Muslim community of Toronto, navigating cultural and political divides to do so.
 I beg you, do NOT read the spoiler-laden reviews of this book, or even the description!
 I'll just say that the pair is called in to investigate the seemingly accidental death of a wealthy local man, and it slowly becomes apparent that this crime's roots go deeper than the detectives could have dreamed.
 The series is now five books strong; I've read two so far and am looking forward to catching up with my Libro.fm credits.
 More info →

 This series has been sitting on my TBR list for awhile.
-As a black Texas Ranger, Darren Matthews has an intricate understanding of racial tensions in East Texas.
+As a Black Texas Ranger, Darren Matthews has an intricate understanding of racial tensions in East Texas.
 He’s proud of his roots and his family, but when his loyalty lands him in trouble, he agrees to get out of town and investigate a crime for a friend.
 He drives up Highway 59 to the town of Lark, where a recent murder has stirred up hatred and history.
 Described as atmospheric and timely, this series is highly recommended by booksellers on Libro.fm.
 I’ve heard it ends on a cliffhanger, so you might want to queue up the second book, Heaven, My Home, right away.
+J.D.
+Jackson narrates this and I adore his work.
 More info →

 I devoured The Janes even though I knew it was the second in the Alice Vega series, but each book stands just fine on its own.
 I can’t wait to go back and read Two Girls Down.
 A distraught mother hires bounty hunter Alice Vega to find her missing daughters.
 After being pushed aside by an underfunded police department, Alice persistently seeks help from Max Caplan, an ex-cop trying to escape his past.
 Working with few leads and little information, Alice and Max work together to uncover the truth—and find the girls before it’s too late.
 More info →